 Would it be better just to measure the chosen perfect color and use that as the standard?
 And describe it as a CIELab or even spectral value?
 Well… there is another issue: measurement devices are not perfect.
 These also have deviations, the inter-instrument agreement (same brand, same type) could be up to 1 dE00.
 And you should measure it the right way (and it would not be a bad idea to take multiple readings and average them).

 Does this seem too abstract or too far from reality for you?
 Well, just check the test with measurements of Pantone guides I published a few years ago… The origins of the deviations were either the guides, or the measurement devices used, or a combination of both.

-It could even be worse: the difference between Pantone 100 C and 3935 C is only 0,25 dE00… And for the record: it didn’t take me much time to find these examples, only a few minutes.
+Another example is Pantone 100 C and 3935 C, there the difference is 0,66 dE00 (based on the Pantone Connect values)… And for the record: it didn’t take me much time to find these two examples, only a few minutes. (* see update below!)

 A good practice: measure and verify!

 If you choose your brand color(s) from physical samples in a Pantone Color Guide, it’s probably good practice to measure and verify these measurements with either the official Pantone values, or if you don’t have access to that, with the values in Adobe Photoshop.
 But do this according to best practices: use a decent spectrophotometer, one that is well maintained and recently calibrated.
 Take multiple, e.g. three, measurements and average the results.
 If possible, check with a second decent, well maintained and recently calibrated spectrophotometer, one from another brand than the first one would be interesting.